cultuurnet/stoplight-docs-best-practices/docs/errors.md

 >
 > Additionally we have some types for [authentication errors](https://publiq.stoplight.io/docs/authentication/docs/errors.md), which you are **required** to use when returning a 401 or 403.

-### Extra properties
+### Extensions

-The RFC7807 standard allows for [extra, custom properties](https://datatracker.ietf.org/doc/html/rfc7807#section-3.2).
+The RFC7807 standard allows for [extra, custom properties](https://datatracker.ietf.org/doc/html/rfc7807#section-3.2) (*"extensions"*).
 Below is a list of commonly used extra properties on publiq APIs.

 #### jsonPointer